rareval48/Engineering_4_Notebook/README.md

 [Morse Code 1 Code](https://github.com/rareval48/Engineering_4_Notebook/blob/main/raspberry-pi/Morse%20Code%201)

 ### Reflection
 This assignemnt was pretty easy as there wasnt much do besides making sure that the code actually worked.
-As the resources and the dictionary for the assignemnt was given to me.
+As the resources and the dictionary for the assignment was given to me.

 &nbsp;